 The Committee on Regional Trade Agreements

-The Committee on Regional Trade Agreements (CRTA) is responsible for examining individual regional agreements and for considering the systemic implications of such agreements for the multilateral trading system and the relationship between them.
-The CRTA's terms of reference can be found in WT/L/127.
-The current chair is .
+The Committee on Regional Trade Agreements (CRTA) considers individual regional agreements and is also mandated to hold discussions on the systemic implications of the agreements for the multilateral trading system The CRTA's terms of reference can be found in WT/L/127.
+The Chair is .

 The work of the Committee was substantially revised as a result of the General Council Decision of 14 December 2006, which established a “Transparency Mechanism for Regional Trade Agreements” on a provisional basis.